dopecodez/Wikipedia/docs/optionTypes.md

 - `autoSuggest : boolean`(default = false) - suggest a page title which is reccomened by wikipedia for given search string*
 - `redirect : boolean`(default = true) - redirect in case wikipedia returns a 304
 - `limit : number`(default = 10) - Use this to increase/decrease number of results in the returned array
+- `url : boolean`(default = false) - allows you to pass a valid wikipedia url in the title to get the information of that page.

 ### searchOptions